birbwatcher/wayback-machine-downloader/README.md

 This webarchive website downloader has an interactive interface, supports downloading with either original links preserved or rewritten into relative ones (for local usage).

+If this project helped you, consider giving it a ⭐
+Got ideas or suggestions?
+Feel free to open an issue!

 ---

 ## Table of Contents